 ART & GALLERIES As with history and heritage, Glasgow is teeming with contemporary and world-class visual arts.
-The Turner Prize came to town in 2015/16 and many former contestants, and winners, have come through the world famous and highly prestigious Glasgow School of Art.
+The Turner Prize came to town in 2015/16 and many former nominees, and winners, have come through the world famous and highly prestigious Glasgow School of Art.
 Each spring GSofA or The Art School hosts its degree shows, with work from students showcased at its City Centre campus and venues around the city.
 It's an incredible showcase of young talent, so worth seeking out.
 In the City Centre is The Lighthouse, an arts venue and event space that winds its way up four floors in an old newspaper building.
 The gallery hosts a rotating showcase of Glasgow creative talent and a fantastic exhibition dedicated to its designer, Glasgow's favourite son, Charles Rennie Mackintosh.
 If you find a rare day that the roof is open, traipse up the spiral staircase of the lighthouse tower for a fantastic 360-degree view of the city centre.
 Glasgow's Gallery of Modern Art (GOMA) is just off Buchanan Street in the centre of the fairy light canopy of Royal Exchange Square.
 After your obligatory photo with the statue of Wellington wearing a traffic cone, venture inside to view a constantly-changing, thoughtful showcase of local and international talent (suggested donation).
 Out of the City Centre towards the East End, be sure to visit the WASPS Artists Studios space in the Briggait, an old Clyde-side building, recently rejuvenated and now home to a vibrant arts and performance community.
 Just round the corner from here is Glasgow Print Studio, an institution which has fostered many a Glasgow talent.
 In the West End, just 15 minutes walk from campus is SWG3, a warehouse arts space with ground floor live music, clubbing and arts venue.
 They host regular club nights and cultural events and there's always some kind of display of art to check out.
 If you can blag your way onto the third floor, do it; there you'll find a clean, modern, creative space complete with the building's original mortuary sinks.
 Glasgow is also far from short of visual arts venues, with temporary and established institutions across the city.
 The Tramway in Pollokshields is Glasgow's Tate Modern; an arts space that gives a platform to a huge variety of artists to hone and display their work.
 Tramway is home to a number of Glasgow's cultural institutions including Scottish Ballet, and also hosts The Hidden Gardens, a unique green space which is, as the name would suggest, hidden away from the hustle and bustle of the city.
-The garden is often used for teaching local kids about horticulture and community work.
-It is easily accessible by train or bus.
 There's art all over the city really: if you're out and about exploring then keep your eyes peeled and your mind open and you could stumble upon some beautiful art anywhere in Glasgow.
 Especially look out for the variety of building-spanning murals in tribute to Glasgow itself (the tribute to St. Mungo in the Merchant City - a similar one is pictured) or its icons (the Billy Connolly murals are wonderful and well-worth seeing in person in the Kelvingrove Art Gallery).
-Look online for a walking tour of these murals, or jump on one of the city bikes and have fun trying to find them all for yourself.